afbrandt/MakeSchoolNotes-Swift/P3-The-ViewController/content.md

 ![image](makeschool_notes_preview.png)

 I'm sure we have all seen these common design elements before in an app.
 You will soon learn how to build this app yourself.
-Although we have only briefly touched on Views and ViewControllers, we have already convered the fundemental building blocks that you will use and and again.
+Although we have only briefly touched on Views and ViewControllers, we have already covered the fundemental building blocks that you will use and and again.

 Now would be a great time to introdce *Storyboards*.

 ##Storyboards

 A storyboard is a visual representation of the app's user interface, showing screens of content and the transitions between them.
 You use storyboards to lay out the flow of your app.

 Let's dive straight in.

 > [action]
 > Click on the `Main.storyboard` in the *Project Navigator*:
 >
 > ![image](storyboard_1.png)

 You will see the Storyboard which has the `ViewController` in the middle, there is an arrow on the left hand side, this arrow let's the application know which `ViewController` will be used as the default upon app launch.

 Notice *Identity Inspector* in the *Utilities Panel* is selected, you will see that the class identifier under `Custom Class` is set to `ViewController`.